darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ![294729981-1fd80758-cdef-4be1-afb5-1d6666d383a0](https://github.com/darnrain/Lemon-Drop-Hi-Res-audio-source-code/assets/60840489/c7f73ce2-8e2e-4c9c-955c-38dced1bd54c)
-## It's only a matter of time.
-Everyone needs to prepare for the inevitable.
-I'm not stopping tell I have the worlds best!
+## The world needs to prepare for the inevitable.
+This will absolutely change the world, as you know it.
+Some will be happy, some will not be happy.
+I have made the executive decision.
+The open source community will have the very best audio, known to man kind.
+It's only a matter of time.
 ### Lemon Drop Hi-Res audio source code
 Welcome to the worlds best & first 24/32bit QuadDAC in True Stereo!<br>
 The 16bit side is set at: 64bit, 176.4kHz with 6411 channels and upsampled 4X from 16bit, 44.1Khz<br>